 The Green Engine Co was an early British engine manufacturer.
 It was founded by Gustavus Green in London to produce engines of his design during the first decade of the 20th century.
-Actual manufacturing was carried out at the Aster Engineering Co.
+Actual manufacturing was carried out at the Aster Engineering Co in Wembley.
 The firm produced a range of water-cooled, in-line engines up to about 1915.
 Green engines powered many pioneering British aircraft, including those by Alliott Verdon Roe of Avro, and the Short Brothers

 Made smaller engines for motorcycles 1n 1910s

 1910 Cycle and Motorcycle Exhibition

 55 Berners Street, London, W. Stand No. 94.